Table of Contents[Hide][Show]

 We love the cute character multipacks that shopDisney has.
-With the heat and humidity, having multiple mask changes for each family member is a good plan as we outline in this post on what to expect at Disney in 2021.
+Mask rules at Disney continue to update and change.
+We regularly update current mask info in this post on what to expect at Disney in 2022.

 And on the topic of masks, do yourself a favor.
 Bring mints or gum to keep everything fresh and pleasant under the mask.
 You can’t buy gum at Disney!

 15. Hand Sanitizer

 Keep sanitizer close at hand on your 2022 Disney trip with these adorable hand sanitizers and holders.
 Shaped like Mickey Mouse and Minnie Mouse, you can clip them right onto a belt loop or backpack.